zlal12/A-B-Testing/README.md

 # A-B-Testing
-A/B Testing with the data of imaginary company
+A/B Testing with the data of imaginary food retailing company